Stock of young herring in the Barents Sea (Clupea harengus)

 The Norwegian spring-spawning herring stock suffered a collapse around 1970 due to heavy overfishing.
 In 1972, the spawning stock was so low that only two herring larvae were found during the annual larvae estimation cruise along the entire Norwegian coast.

 Recruitment to the herring stock will vary greatly from year to year.
 In recent years there has been little young herring in the Barents Sea.
-It seems like the 2013 year class, of which it was measured relatively many of as zero-olds, is mostly out of the Barents Sea.
-However, it looks like the 2016-year class is numerous, and may affect the ecosystem in the Barents Sea the following years.
+It seems like the 2013 year class, of which was measured relatively many of as zero-olds, has mostly left the Barents Sea.
+However, it looks like the 2016-year class is numerous and may affect the ecosystem in the Barents Sea the following years.

 About the monitoring